-Simply put, a video game collector is someone who owns a large number of video games.
-There are a few variations on this idea.
+Simply put, a video game collector is someone who owns an extensive number of video games.
+There are various variations on this concept.

 Research the Market

-If you’re new to the video game collecting scene, you’re probably wondering if it’s even worth it.
-After all, video games cost a lot of money.
-If you buy $100 worth of games every month, that’s $2000 a year.
+Are you new to video game collecting?
+You might be wondering if it’s even worth it.
+After all, video games can be expensive – if you buy $100 worth of titles each month that adds up to $2000 annually!
 That’s a lot of money!
-If you’re wondering if video game collecting is worth it, you should ask for professional advice.
-This doesn’t mean that you should ask your parents for advice, or a friend who knows nothing about video games.
-The best advice comes from experts in the industry.
-You can find these experts in a number of ways.
-You can search online forums and message boards to find people who collect games and may know something about the market.
-You can also contact companies that make games.
-Many of these companies maintain message boards and forums where you can ask questions and get answers.
+Are you uncertain whether video game collecting is worth it?
+Get professional advice.
+Do not rely on your parents’ opinion or a friend who knows nothing about video games for this task; the best advice comes from experts within the industry.
+You can locate experts in several ways.
+Search online forums and message boards to locate people who collect games or have some knowledge about the market.
+Alternatively, contact companies that create games; many maintain message boards or forums where questions can be asked and received answers.

-Once you know what games you want to collect and how to track them, you’ll need to decide how to organize your collection.
+Once you know which games you want to collect and how to keep track of them, the next step is deciding how best to organize your collection.

-- By year: This is a very common way to organize a collection.
-While it doesn’t show the player what’s in the collection, it does give the collector a sense of completion.
-This type of organization is great for people who are looking to fill walls with posters.
+- By Year: This method is often used to organize a collection.
+While it doesn’t provide the player with an overview of what’s inside, it does give them a sense of completion and helps those looking to fill walls with posters feel accomplished.

-- By game: This is a great organization type for people who are often just looking for one or two specific games.
-This type of organization works well if you’re often looking for a certain game.
+- By Game: This organization type is ideal for people who frequently search for one or two specific games.
+If you’re always on the hunt for a certain title, this method works great.